-- i) The development of an ontology localization methodology that is domain and language independent and seems to achieve very high quality - ii) The development of a methodology for dealing with diversity (e.g., lexical gaps) across cultures and languages - iii) Lessons learned from the execution of the whole process in the generation of the space ontology in Mongolian
+- i) The development of an ontology localization methodology that is domain and language independent and seems to achieve very high quality - ii) The development of a methodology for dealing with diversity (e.g., lexical gaps) across cultures and languages - iii) The lessons learned from the execution of the whole process in the generation of the space ontology in Mongolian - iv) The development of the provenance model that manages information about various contributors to the ontology localization process for ensuring quality and credibility of the knowledge produced.

 The paper is organized as follows.
 In Section 2, we provide detailed description of the UKC.
 Section 3 gives an overview of the space ontology.
 In Section 4, we describe the macro-steps of the translation process.
-In Section 5, we describe the diversity across English and Mongolian cultures in terms of space related features.
-Section 6 reports the experimental results, Section 7 discusses the lessons learned and Section 8 describes the related work.
-In Section 9, we provide the concluding remarks.
+In Section 5, we present the provenance model.
+In Section 6, we describe the diversity across English and Mongolian cultures in terms of space related features.
+Section 7 reports the experimental results.
+Section 8 discusses the lessons learned while Section 9 describes the related work.
+Finally, in Section 10, we provide the concluding remarks.